awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 The server certificate must be provisioned in AWS Certificate Manager \(ACM\)\.

 1. Specify the authentication method to be used to authenticate clients when they establish a VPN connection\.
 You must select at least one authentication method\.
-   + To use Active Directory authentication, select **Use Active Directory authentication**, and then for **Directory ID**, specify the ID of the Active Directory to use\.
+   + To use user\-based authentication, select **Use user\-based authentication**, and then choose one of the following:
+     + **Active Directory authentication**: Choose this option for Active Directory authentication\.
+For **Directory ID**, specify the ID of the Active Directory to use\.
+     + **Federated authentication**: Choose this option for SAML\-based federated authentication\.
+For **SAML provider ARN**, specify the ARN of the IAM SAML identity provider\.
-   + To use mutual certificate authentication, select **Use mutual authentication**, and then for **Client certificate ARN**, specify the ARN of the client certificate\.
+   + To use mutual certificate authentication, select **Use mutual authentication**, and then for **Client certificate ARN**, specify the ARN of the client certificate that's provisioned in AWS Certificate Manager \(ACM\)\.
 **Note**
 If the client certificate has been issued by the same Certificate Authority \(Issuer\) as the server certificate, you can continue to use the server certificate ARN for the client certificate ARN\.
-The client certificate must be provisioned in AWS Certificate Manager \(ACM\)\.
+If you've generated a separate client certificate and key for each user using the same CA as the server certificate, you can use the server certificate ARN\.

 1. Specify whether to log data about client connections using Amazon CloudWatch Logs\.
 For **Do you want to log the details on client connections?**, do one of the following:
    + To enable client connection logging, choose **Yes**\.
 For **CloudWatch Logs log group name**, enter the name of the log group to use, and then for **CloudWatch Logs log stream name**, enter the name of the log stream to use\.